dmpop/pellicola/README.md

 1. Install the required packages.
 On Debian and Ubuntu, this can be done by running the following command as root: `apt install apache2 php php-gd php-imagick git`
 2. In the terminal, switch to the root directory of the server (e.g., */var/www/html*) and use the `git clone https://github.com/dmpop/mejiro.git` command as root to fetch the latest source code.
 Alternatively, you can download the ZIP archive and extract it into the document root of the server.
-3. Open the *index.php* file in a text editor and edit settings.
-This step is optional.
+3. Open the *config.php* file in a text editor and edit settings.
 4. Put photos into the *photos* directory (*.jpg*, *jpeg*, *.JPG*, and *.JPEG* as well as RAW files).
 5. Make the *mejiro* directory writable by the server using the `chown www-data -R mejiro` command as root.
 6. Point the browser to *http://127.0.0.1/mejiro/* (replace *127.0.0.1* with the actual IP address or domain name of your server).